harsha509/ospology/README.md

 # 📖 OSPOlogy - The Study of Open Source Management

-✨ **`OSPOlogy` is a platform for the study and open community dialogue about the state of open source management within organizations across various sectors.**
+✨ **`OSPOlogy` is a comprehensive platform for the study and open community dialogue about the state of open source management within organizations across various sectors and industries.**

 - 💚 [What is OSPOlogy](#what-is-ospology)
 - 🦺 [Activities and Frameworks](#activities-and-frameworks)